ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 feeding into a transformer (or any autoregressive network).*
 {: style="text-align: center; margin: 1.5em"}

-**VQGAN employs the same two-stage structure, where it learns an intermediary representation before feeding it to a transformer.** However, instead of downsampling the image, VQGAN uses a **codebook** to represent visual parts.
+VQGAN employs the same two-stage structure by learning an intermediary representation before feeding it to a transformer.
+However, instead of downsampling the image, VQGAN uses a **codebook** to represent visual parts.
 The authors did not model the image from a pixel-level directly, but instead from the *codewords* of the learned codebook.